vinukj/weekly-rebalance/README.md

   - Sets up Python 3.10
   - Installs dependencies
   - Runs the script and captures output
-  - Sends email with output attached
+  - Sends Telegram message with output file attached

 You can also trigger the workflow manually from the Actions tab.